unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 Over the past 2 months we at Unnati Data Labs,attempted to generate music using algorithms based on Deep Learning techniques.We used the LSTM(Long Short Term Memory) flavour of Recurrent Neural Networks(don't get bogged down by the fancy name) to accomplish this task.In this series of blog posts we'll explain how we tackled the problem with minimal technical jargon :p

-You can listen to the music we generated at the end of our experiment [here](https://soundcloud.com/padmaja-bhagwat/generated-music).
+Before, we start off you can listen to the music we generated at the end of our experiment [here](https://soundcloud.com/padmaja-bhagwat/generated-music).

 <p>
  Before we go on to construct a neural network, we need to a have a dataset on which we can train the network.So, the first step was to convert music files(which are usually in mp3 format) into a format which the neural network can understand.This innvolved some digital signal processing stuff.